Origins Story #2: Part 5

 I whisper it over and over until my heart stops at the sound of a leaf crunching underfoot.
 It’s close, less than 10 feet away.
 My body acts on it’s own and I turn in horror to see the three men right behind me, two of them I recognize as the young men I caught beating the gifted boy, and the other is a fully grown man covered in tattoos with a vile grin on his face.

 My worst fears are realized when the young man begins to unzip my coat and a horrid burst of cold hair hurries along my skin.
-As they pin me down, the other young man pulls at my blouse until the buttons pop off and land on the concrete around me.
-That sound of the bouncing plastic reverberates around in my mind over and over and over as one of them muffle my screams for help with his hand and tears flood my face as I try to prepare myself for what is about to happen.
+As they pin me down, one curls his hands around my throat and the other young man pulls at my blouse until the buttons pop off and land on the concrete around me.
+That sound of the bouncing plastic reverberates around in my mind over and over and over as one of them muffle my screams for help with his hand and tears flood my face as I try to prepare myself as best I can for what is about to happen.

 That’s when I hear the deafening slam on the pavement.

 I open my eyes and set them on Huntsman standing ahead of them farther down the alley, their heads turned.
 He stands haunched over, breathing through his teeth like a wild beast, the concrete under his feet, decimated.
-His eyes glowing a neon green in the darkness, piercing, penetrating through the men ahead of him.
-He lets out a deafening growl into the air as he instantly tears the young man off of me with one hand and throws him and the eldest back 20 feet with the other hand.
+His eyes almost glowing in the darkness, piercing, penetrating through the men ahead of him.
+He lets out a menacing growl as he instantly tears the young man off of me with one hand and throws him and the eldest back 20 feet with the other hand.

 I pull my self up off of my back and crumple on the edge of the alley wall as he throws the eldest against the ground again and slams one of the younger men against the wall, the both of them likely unconscious.
 The other young man slips past him and tries to dart at me to escape but Huntsman grabs hold of the back of his shirt, whirls him over his head and slams him, face first into the pavement.